spaderkung/spaderkung.github.io/README.md

 ```
 <p align="center"><img src="assets/rect.png" alt="drawing" width="80%"/></p>

 What happens when an extra node is added on each side?
 With _splineVertex_ it makes the round square wobbly like this where the eight square nodes are shown.
+This type of curve is very easy to use but there is little control of the curvature.
 <p align="center"><img src="assets/rect node 2.png" alt="drawing" width="80%"/></p>